Modern slavery statement for the year ending 31 March 2020

 Royal Society Trading Limited has been set up to process the activities that occur at Chicheley Hall.
 Since February 2013, the management of Chicheley Hall has been outsourced to De Vere Venues, who produce their own statement and have been reviewed though our supplier due diligence processes.

-The Society has reviewed its policies in the year and added measures to minimise the risk of modern slavery and human trafficking in our organisation and our supply chain.
+In 2019, the Society reviewed its policies and added measures to minimise the risk of modern slavery and human trafficking in our organisation and our supply chain.
 Our key policies and procedures include:

 - Procurement policy which sets out requirements for ethical procurement and the standards required of the suppliers we work with;